Nikhil2510192/Ecommerce-Follow-Along/README.md

 Configured React Router to enable seamless navigation between the Login and Sign-Up pages.

 This milestone ensures a user-friendly authentication flow with validation and smooth routing. 🚀

+## Milestone 6:
+In this milestone, I focused on enhancing security in the user authentication process.
+The key improvements include:

+## 1. Password Encryption:
+Implemented bcrypt to hash user passwords before storing them in the database, ensuring sensitive credentials are not saved in plain text.

+## 1.Secure Data Storage:
+Successfully saved complete user details (username, email, and encrypted password) in the database while maintaining security best practices.

+These implementations strengthen the overall security of user authentication, preventing unauthorized access and enhancing data protection.